jinbeniyama/tdr/README.md

 ```

 ### 3. Splitting [in preparation]
-If you are going to use `Moving Object Photometry (movphot)` for photometry,
+If you are going to use `Moving Object Photometry (movphot)`[bitbucket](https://bitbucket.org/jibeni/movphot/src/master/) for photometry,
 3-d fits cube should be split into multiple 2-d fits.

 ```